Qammieh Radio Installation

 The Qammieħ Radio Installation, is a former military radar station in Ras il-Qammieħ, Malta, was originally constructed for strategic defense purposes.
 This site is undergoing a transformative restoration to become a multidisciplinary hub for astronomy, wildlife surveillance, and public education.

 Early Military Use (1938-1970)

-The Ras il-Qammieħ station was built in 1938 by British forces during the colonial period of Malta.
+The Ras il-Qammieħ station was built in 1938 by British forces during the colonial period of Malta in Mellieħa, Malta.
 It served as a critical node in early-warning systems for Mediterranean naval operations.
 Its elevated coastal position provided unobstructed surveillance capabilities over maritime routes.
 Following World War II, the site was integrated into NATO's communication network under U.S. administration during the Cold War, where it functioned as a tropospheric scatter radar station for tracking satellites and long-range communications.
 Historical records indicate debates over its operational history, with some accounts suggesting the U.S. repurposed the site for satellite monitoring rather than traditional radar functions.

 By 1970, advancements in satellite technology rendered the station obsolete, leading to its decommissioning.
 The infrastructure fell into disrepair over subsequent decades, suffering vandalism and environmental degradation.

+The site, along with the Saint Agatha's Tower, is part of the Natura 2000 protected area on the same road (Triq Tad-Dahar road) as Saint Agatha's Tower.